jedthehumanoid/cardcabinet/README.md

 The cards (files) are fairly stand alone, leaving the boards to link or structure cards based on labels or other properties.

-The intention is use thiis in different projects, for example a simple kanban-style issue tracker.
+The intention is use this in different projects, for example a simple kanban-style issue tracker.

 ## Non goals